 A poll conducted by the National Sleep Foundation found that people who make their bed in the morning are 19 percent more likely to have a good night’s sleep, every night.

-Final Thoughts on 4 Morning Habits That Will Make Every day Better
+Final Thoughts on 4 Healthy Morning Habits That Will Improve Your Whole Day

 Four simple, tiny habits.
 And so many significant reasons to do them!
 Let’s review: